 - Students view folktales and stories in ASL that reflect cultural practices and historical figures.
 Examples: Viewing stories of Laurent Clerc; watching the story of how Alice Cogswell met Thomas Hopkins Gallaudet; identifying the cultural practices of Deaf characters in stories. - Students develop age-appropriate awareness of core cultural values, particularly that being Deaf is a positive trait. - Examples: Expressing joy when a Deaf child is born; sharing opinions about the benefits of being Deaf; discussing the beauty of ASL. - Students watch and ask / answer questions about age- and developmentally-appropriate short stories, poems, and content-related materials.
 Examples: Discussing the connection between handshapes and meaning in stories; identifying characteristics of ASL poetry; discussing why vibration and rhythm are important aesthetic aspects in the Deaf community. - Students find Deaf-related pictures and souvenirs to enhance their exploration of other topics.
-Examples: Presenting postcards from schools for the Deaf; describing pictures of famous Deaf individuals; explaining realia obtained from Deaf-related events. - Students look at illustrations in Deaf children's books that show views of people and places in the Deaf World. - Examples: Viewing Have You Ever Seen...?
-An American Sign Language Handshape DVD / Book; exploring Deaf culture-based ABC texts; reading children's books about the Deaf President Now movement.
+Examples: Presenting postcards from schools for the Deaf; describing pictures of famous Deaf individuals; explaining realia obtained from Deaf-related events. - Students look at illustrations in Deaf children's books that show views of people and places in the Deaf World. - Examples: Viewing the interactive story The Baobab; exploring Deaf culture-based ABC texts; reading children's books about the Deaf President Now movement.